AlexDralur/hangman-game-python/README.md

 ### **Target Audiences:**
 * Users interested in hangman games.
 * Users interested in quick games to spend some time.
-* Users interested in challenge themselves with their words knowledge.
+* Users interested in challenge themselves with their word knowledge.
 ​
 ### **User Stories:**
 * As a user, I want to have fun.